dkeeshin/covid19datavault/data/002HistoryToDate/002Monthly/002HistoryToDateUSCounTYDictionary.md

 CSV format only.
 Data is partitioned by months to accommodate GITHUB 25 MB limit per file.
 Files located at: https://github.com/dkeeshin/covid19datavault/tree/master/data/002HistoryToDate/002Monthly .
 File name format reflects the year and month daily data is part of.
 Date format is Year-Month (YYYYMM).
-For example data for April 2021 is:
+For example the file name for April 2021 data is:

 002MonthlyUSCounTY202104.csv